HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

 <br/>
 * **Spawn**

-   `shipyard.spawn(0)` returns an engine command to generate a new ship.
+   `shipyard.spawn()` returns an engine command to generate a new ship.

 <br/>